VITA-Group/SLaK/README.md

 ```

 ## Evaluation
-We give an example evaluation command for a ImageNet-22K pre-trained, then ImageNet-1K fine-tuned ConvNeXt-B:
+We give an example evaluation command for a SLaK_tiny on ImageNet-1K :

 Single-GPU
 ```